 It has never been more exciting, or urgent, time to be a biodiversity scientist.

-Building on a strong foundation of evolutionary biology and collections-based research, innovative capabilities in biodiversity science are rapidly emerging at the boundary of genomics and spatial ecology.
+Building on a strong foundation of evolutionary biology and collections-based research, innovative capabilities in biodiversity science have rapidly emerged at the boundary of genomics and spatial ecology.

 To capitalise on this requires novel cross-disciplinary and cross-institutional collaborations, as well as enabling technology, bioinformatics and methods of interference.
-The CBA embraces this great intellectual challenge, linking previously distinct fields of research.
+The Centre for Biodiveristy Analysis has embraced this great intellectual challenge, linking previously distinct fields of research, both within and across institutions.

 where biodiversity is concentrated - hotspots of species and genetic endemism;